FM MOBILE RADIO HISTORY

 Shown below is a rear mount version of the TPL, in a 35 Watt configuration:

-Unusual 4 Frequency TPL rear mount control head:
+Unusual and rare 4 Frequency TPL rear mount control head:

 SIREN AND PA EQUIPMENT